-- vo-dml:Model.url

-Can be assigned to an PARAM inside a Model GRUOP element to hold the URL of the VO-DML document defining the model.

-- vo-dml:Model.prefix

-Can be assigned to an PARAM inside a Model GROUP element to hold the prefix used to identify utype-s form this model.

-- vo-dml:ObjectType

-Indicates the ObejctType definition.

-- o vo-dml:ObjectType.ID

-Indicates the ID attribute (implicitly) defined on ObjectType.
-Can be assigned to a FIELDref, PARAM or GROUP to indicate it represents an ObjectType's identifier.
-Can also be used in combination/concatenation with a Reference utype on a GROUP.
-This indicates that the GROUP represents the Reference, and the ID of the target object is represented by the contents of the GROUP, i.e. FIELDref(s) and/or PARAM(s).
+- o vo-dml:Model.url - Can be assigned to an PARAM inside a Model GRUOP element to hold the URL of the VO-DML document defining the model. - vo-dml:Model.prefix Can be assigned to an PARAM inside a Model GROUP element to hold the prefix used to identify utype-s form this model. - vo-dml:ObjectType Indicates the ObjectType definition, can also be seen more accurately as the (implicit) common base class of all object type instances.. - vo-dml:ObjectType.ID Indicates the ID attribute (implicitly) defined on ObjectType.
+Can be assigned to a FIELDref, PARAM or GROUP to indicate it represents an ObjectType's identifier. - vo-dml:Identifier A generic DataType indicating an identifier.
+When used as type part of a concatenated utype in an annotation of a reference, indicates that the annotated element(s) together act as a foreign key to a remote object that must have the same identifier contents.